ColoredCow/portal/docs/chat_CODE_OF_CONDUCT.md

 Plans for the coming day.

 So you’re willing to give a snapshot of your day.
 The real question is – when and how?
 Answer to that is simple, Just post your snapshot at the end of the day in our chat room.

+2. Who and when you can tag someone

+* Only use the @ sign when you need a quick response from someone.
+If you have a general question that can wait five or more minutes, alerting people can be annoying and may cause people to mute channel.

+* ColoredCow-Portal community is not like a public bulletin board system, you don’t need to @ mention a person’s name to get them to read a message.
+Google chat highlights channels with new messages and people should be scanning through them periodically.